Azareal/Gosora/docs/configuration.md

 WriteTimeout - The number of seconds that a route is allowed to run for before the request is automatically terminated.
 Defaults to 10.

 IdleTimeout - The number of seconds that a Keep-Alive connection will be kept open before being closed.
 You might to tweak this, if you use Cloudflare or similar.
 Defaults to 120.

+LogDir - The directory in which logs are stored.
+Default: ./logs/

+DisableSuspLog - Whether suspicious requests are logged in the suspicious request logs.
+Enabling this may make a site faster.
+Defaults to false.

 Related: https://support.cloudflare.com/hc/en-us/articles/212794707-General-Best-Practices-for-Load-Balancing-at-your-origin-with-Cloudflare